skypjack/entt/docs/process.md

 # The process

-A typical process must inherit from the `Process` class template that stays true to the CRTP idiom.
+A typical process must inherit from the `process` class template that stays true to the CRTP idiom.
 Moreover, derived classes must specify what's the intended type for elapsed times.